-- dedicated colour displayed on the steering control covering at least 40 % of the outer rim perimeter facing towards the driver, - adequate size (easily readable from permitted seating position), - colours of indicators contrast adequately from background colour and confirm to convention or stereotypes and - commonly accepted or standardized symbols are used.
+- easily perceptible for the driver in the peripheral field of vision and located near the direct line of driver's sight to the outside in front of the vehicle, e.g. using a dedicated colour light used only for ALKS displayed on the steering control and covering at least 40 % of the outer rim perimeter facing towards the driver, - adequate size (easily readable from permitted seating position), - colours of indicators contrast adequately from background colour and confirm to convention or stereotypes and - commonly accepted or standardized symbols are used.

-Alternative, yet adequate and equally safe requirements for the optical signal may be declared by the manufacturer and shall be supported by documented evidence.
-This shall be assessed by the technical service according to Annex X (CEL).
+An adequate and equally perceptible interface design for the optical signal may be declared by the manufacturer and shall be supported by documented evidence.
+This shall be assessed by the Technical Service according to Annex Y (CEL).